stfc/PSyclone/doc/profiling.rst

 This is the code sequence which is created by PSyclone::

-    use profile_mod, only : ProfileData, ProfileStart, ProfilEnd ...
+    use profile_mod, only : ProfileData, ProfileStart, ProfileEnd ...
     type(ProfileData), save :: profiler_data
     ...